Bristow & Sutor Bailiffs — Calm, Legal Steps That Work

 Bristow & Sutor Enforcement Stages & Fees (Clear Summary)

-The regulations set fixed fees per stage.
-For most local-authority debts (not High Court writs), the standard schedule is:
+The regulations set fixed fees per stage for most local-authority debts (not High Court writs):

 What the Notice of Enforcement Means